How To Pick (and stick with) A Yoga Style

 Ashtanga

 Oh this style is SO challenging to master.
 It’s physically demanding, one of the hardest, and will make you question whether or not you even have muscles.
 It uses a series of poses that are done in a precise order and is designed to get more difficult over time, while increase your strength and muscle endurance.
 Ashtanga yoga is often referred to as “power yoga” in the West, however it is not the same as a power yoga class (though power classes sometimes borrow Ashtanga poses).
 Authentic Ashtanga yoga follows a specific system that slowly acclimates the body to more difficult poses through progressive endurance, and is for intermediate to advanced yogis.
+Consider incorporating protein bars into your post-yoga routine to replenish energy and support muscle recovery effectively.

 Bikram